 - Review and consider updating your optional life insurance and AD&D elections (employee, spouse/domestic partner and/or child).
 If you elect to increase or enroll in employee and/or spouse/domestic partner life insurance, MetLife may require a Statement of Health (also referred to as evidence of insurability).

-To make changes to your benefits, log into Workday, select the Benefits application, and then click Benefits in the Change section.
-Next, select the Medicaid Coverage Change life event from the Change Reason list, enter the date your spouse/domestic partner or dependent child lost eligibility for other coverage and upload the required documentation listed below.
+You can make changes online through Workday.
+Please reference the Change Benefit Election tutorial for help.
 Important: You will not be able to make changes to your benefits until the required documentation has been uploaded into Workday.
-Once you have submitted your required documentation, click the Open button to start the Change Benefit Elections task.
 This event must be completed within 31 days of the date of the event.

 Changes to your health savings account, optional life insurance (employee, spouse/domestic partner and child) and retirement medical savings account coverage may be made at any time.